-The landlord can protect himself/herself against a failure by the tenant to meet its obligations by requesting some securities, as follows: a deposit, a bank guarantee to the tenant or a guarantor.
-These are the most common kinds of security provided.
+A landlord can protect himself against the failure by a tenant to meet its obligations by requesting some securities, such as: requesting a rent deposit, a bank guarantee for the tenant; or a guarantor.
+These are the most common kinds of securities provided.

-6.17 Right to Occupy after Termination or Expiration of a Lease
+6.17 Right to Occupy After Termination or Expiration of a Lease

-The tenant is entitled to deliver the property after the expiration or termination of a commercial lease, unless otherwise has been agreed between the parties.
-In order to prevent default, the landlord may stipulate a contractual clause in which, in the event of delay, a fine is applicable to each day of delay until the delivery of the property.
-If the tenant continues to occupy the property, the landlord may proceed with an eviction procedure.
+A tenant is entitled to occupy a property after the expiry or termination of a commercial lease, unless otherwise agreed between the parties.
+In order to prevent default, the landlord may provide a contractual clause in which a fine is applicable for each day of delay until the delivery of the property.
+In the event that the tenant continues to occupy the property, the landlord can proceed with an eviction procedure.